D474designs/codeMonkeyAxios0/README.md

 Become a Code Monkey today!

 # Instructions
+1. open your terminal, and make sure you are executing from the "codeMonkeyAxios" root folder
-1. in your console run "npm install"
+1. in your console install all necessary dependencies by typing "npm install" and executing
-1. wait for the installation to complete, then type "npm run start
+1. wait for the installation to complete, then type "npm run start" and execute again
 1. enjoy!

 # Team